Victor-Palha/Api-Restful-ts/README.md

 ***
 ## API test routes
 ***
-* To start with routes, we gonna create a new file called `router.ts` inside the file *src*.
+* To start with routes, we gonna create a new file named `router.ts` inside the file *src*.
 * With the file created, let's import functionalities from express, start the code creating one variable to recibe the this functionalities.
 ![router](img-reposi/router.png)